home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

 <div class='note warning'>

 Using two-factor authentication is not supported.
-Please use a strong randomly generated password.
+Please use a strong, randomly generated password.

 </div>